paoyong/keithyong.github.io/README.md

 3. `npm install` to install all dependencies.
 4. `npm run build` to build the `bundle.min.js` file.
 Run this everytime there is a change on the JSX files to build the newest versions.
 5. `index.html` is now ready!
+6. To build the resume, do `npm run resume`.